CRSourcing/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## by Klaus Fensterseifer - PY2KLA
 ### (based on Arjan te Marvelde / uSDR-pico)

+This fork uses a modified UI and different pushbutton functionality.
+Also 16 predefined bands can now be selected with the encoder.

 ![uSDR-PICO FFT](Pict1.png)

 This project is a QSD/QSE Software Defined HF Transceiver (SDR), 5 Band, Low Power, based on  Arjan te Marvelde / uSDR-pico, from https://github.com/ArjanteMarvelde/uSDR-pico.<br>